nirodg/dodo-example/README.md

 # Versioning

-[SemVer](http://semver.org/) will be used for versioning because it provides a clear documentation.
-For the versions available, see the [tags on this repository](https://github.com/nirodg/easyrs/releases).
+[SemVer](http://semver.org/) will be used for versioning because it provides a clear documentation

 # Contribute